inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

 <!-- [^1]: Although if you truly erase arguments, so that they contribute neither with textual content nor with a parameter, then nothing can save you from getting [metavariables](../../08/28/gf-gotchas.html#metavariables-or-those-question-marks-that-appear-when-parsing). -->

+[^1]: The canonical source is [Shieber (1985)](https://www.eecs.harvard.edu/~shieber/Biblio/Papers/shieber85.pdf), with the classic painting-in-Swiss-German example.<br/>In case you're thinking "English isn't context-free because the inflection form of a verb depends on the subject", that's actually not what *context* means—see [linguistics Stack Exchange](https://linguistics.stackexchange.com/questions/46893/why-isn-t-it-obvious-that-the-grammars-of-natural-languages-cannot-be-context-fr) for an answer.

-[^2]: Finite approximations are possible for all of those languages whose description has an ^n, and most applications are finite.
+[^2]: Finite approximations are possible for all of those languages whose description has an ⁿ, and most applications are finite.

 [^3]: I believe that for most applications, if they are complex enough for you to use GF, you'd be better off using the RGL in the long run.
 But I also understand that the RGL has a learning curve, and you can get started faster if you define everything as strings.
 You can do quick RGL-free prototyping while you design your abstract syntax, not care if some linearizations are grammatically incorrect, and RGLify your concrete syntax once you're happy with the abstract.

+[^4]: Mildly context-sensitive means "includes [these 3 features](https://en.wikipedia.org/wiki/Mildly_context-sensitive_grammar_formalism#Characterization) from the class of context-sensitive languages, plus all of context-free".
+And GF includes all of those + some more, details of which you can read from [Ljunglöf (2004)](https://gupea.ub.gu.se/bitstream/handle/2077/16377/gupea_2077_16377_3.pdf).